 Detailed information and local laws can be obtained from the website of the Bank of Albania

 Albania offers potential for investments.
 When planning to make an investment we would recommend you do some prior market research.
-The following links might be of interest when planning to invest in Albania: Albanian Chamber of Commerce; Albanian Investment Development Agency
+The following links might be of interest when planning to invest in Albania: Albanian Investment Development Agency

 Information on taxation laws and procedures can be found through the website of the Albanian Tax Authorities.

 Invoices and bills issued from public & private bodies include tax costs.
-Self-employed persons should complete a periodic income self declaration form in order to pay for Health & Social Insurance and Income tax.
-More information can be found through: National Business Registration Centre
+Self-employed persons should complete a periodic income self declaration form in order to pay for health & social insurance and income tax.
+More information can be found at the The National Business Center

 Social ethics and traditions